π Aravalli Hills Under Threat? ⚖️ Supreme Court 100-Metre Rule Explained & Environmental Impact #ImaginationOfScience

 The Aravalli Hills, one of the world’s oldest mountain ranges, form a critical ecological barrier across Rajasthan, Haryana, and the Delhi–NCR region.
 They regulate groundwater recharge, prevent desertification, support biodiversity, and moderate regional climate.

 In recent years, these hills have become the centre of an intense legal and environmental debate following a proposal to redefine the Aravallis using a 100-metre height rule.
-The controversy escalated when the Supreme Court of India intervened, putting the proposal on hold and reaffirming earlier environmental safeguards.
+The controversy escalated when the Supreme Court of India intervened.

 Why the 100-Metre Rule Triggered Alarm

-The proposed rule sought to classify only those landforms rising 100 metres or more as part of the Aravalli range.
-Environmentalists and scientists warned that such a narrow definition could exclude a vast majority of the hills — particularly lower hillocks and rocky outcrops — from legal protection.
+The proposed rule sought to classify only landforms rising 100 metres or more as Aravallis.
+Environmentalists warned this would exclude thousands of lower hillocks and rocky outcrops from protection.

 - Mining and quarrying